tomita-ychr/simple-selenium-checker/README.md

 ]
 ```

+### debug

 When Checker fails the test, it displays all sources of HTML in the message.
 If you set to true the debug property, only the original message is displayed.

 ```js
 const checker = new Checker(driver)